rmkrupp/cards/README.md

 AUR packages needed:

- - `mingw-w64-zlib`
  - `mingw-w64-environment`
- - `mingw-w64-openssl`
  - `mingw-w64-pkg-config`
- - `mingw-w64-libevent`
- - `mingw-w64-luajit`
+ - `mingw-w64-configure`

-For readline-dependent tools (`rlcli`):

  - `mingw-w64-pdcurses`
  - `mingw-w64-termcap`
  - `mingw-w64-readline`
+ - `mingw-w64-zlib`
+ - `mingw-w64-openssl`
+ - `mingw-w64-libevent`
+ - `mingw-w64-luajit`
+ - `mingw-w64-sqlite`

 To build without readline, pass `--disable-readline` to `configure.py`.
-Note that even with readline, the `rlcli` tool does not work well with cmd.exe or powershell.
+Note that even with readline, the `rlcli` tool does not work well with cmd.exe or powershell, and that `mingw-w64-sqlite` depends on it regardless.

 The build is static.
-DLLs for libevent, luajit, winpthreads, etc. don't need to be distributed with the executables.
+DLLs for libevent, luajit, sqlite, winpthreads, etc. don't need to be distributed with the executables.

 (See the helper scripts in `misc/pkg/archlinux/w64`.)